menu icon

 How To Make Snowman Sugar Cookies

-balls of sugar cookie dough
+Bowl of sugar cookie dough in stand mixer.

 Note: I like squishing the scoop of dough in my hands and then rolling it back into a ball.
 It makes for a smoother ball of dough.

-cookie dough balls pressed down to create snowman shape
+Cookie dough balls pressed down to create snowman shape.

-piping a red scarf onto a snowman sugar cookies
+Piping a red scarf onto a snowman sugar cookies.

 Store baked cookies in an airtight container for up to 5 days.
 Sugar cookies freeze well and can be made in advance for holiday treat plates.

-Chubby Snowman Sugar Cookies Recipe
+Snowman Cookies FAQs

-snowman sugar cookies with scarves
+Chubby snowman cookies decorated with frosting.

 Chubby Snowman Sugar Cookies